learn-co-curriculum/dsc-regression-model-evaluation/README.md

 ### R-Squared

 In the equation above, we said that R-Squared was equal to $\frac{ESS}{TSS}$.
 You also might see versions that say it is equal to $1 - \frac{RSS}{TSS}$.
 This is derived from the explanation above, that TSS = RSS + ESS.

+**If you use the $1 - \frac{RSS}{TSS}$ version of the R-Squared formula, it is possible to get a negative R-Squared value.** Many statistical libraries use this formula for that reason.
+A negative R-Squared would mean that your model is worse at explaining the variance than the baseline model.
+If you see a negative R-Squared with ordinary least-squares linear regression, that probably means that something is wrong with the code, because a linear regression with an independent variable is built on top of an intercept-only model.

 ## Summary